LeetLLM

 TriggerExampleApproval Workflow

-Clearance escalationWarehouse associate requests executive-only merger documentsReject by default; exceptional access follows approved workflow
+Clearance escalationOperations analyst requests an executive-only acquisition planReject by default; exceptional access follows approved workflow

-Bulk accessQuery would retrieve >100 merchant commission contractsSecurity team review required
+Bulk accessQuery would retrieve >100 vendor discount contractsSecurity team review required

-Cross-department queriesOperations engineer requesting finance + partnerships data simultaneouslyDual approval from both department heads
+Cross-department queriesOperations engineer requesting finance + procurement data simultaneouslyDual approval from both department heads

 First-time accessUser's first query to restricted categoriesSelf-service with audit notification